-D. Regulations
+C. Regulations

 - 1. Development and use within a Special Way Zone shall not block or prevent non-motorized means of travel such as walking, horseback riding and bicycling along a Special Way. - 2.
 There shall be no alteration of the width or surface materials of a Special Way.
 This provision is not intended to prevent the routine maintenance and repair of existing segments of Special Ways consistent with these Special Way regulations. - 3.
-There shall be no removal of existing vegetation within a Special Way Zone other than to keep the Special Way clear of debris and overgrown vegetation, except as permitted as part of a Special Permit issued under 6.2-4.C. or where the width of a Special Way Zone extends beyond a pre-existing fence or beyond where a fence may be allowed under 6.2-4.D.6. - 4.
-No fences, walls, structures, excavations, fill or obstructions shall be made, erected, placed or constructed within the Special Way Zone, except for gates, bars or stiles designed to allow passage for non-vehicular travel or for vehicular travel where vehicular rights-of-way exist. - 5.
-Notwithstanding 6.2-4.D.5 above, areas where the Special Way Zone encompasses building lots that are less than one acre in area may have fences erected on those lots within the Special Way Zone provided the fences are at least 50% transparent, such as a split-rail or picket fence, and meet the minimum setbacks from the Special Way centerline set out in the table below:
+No Special Way shall be paved with any impervious material, such as bituminous concrete or asphalt, except for segments that may be improved for crossing over a Special Way. - 4.
+There shall be no removal of existing vegetation within a Special Way Zone other than to keep the Special Way clear of debris and overgrown vegetation, except as permitted as part of a Special Permit issued under 6.2-4.C. or where the width of a Special Way Zone extends beyond a pre-existing fence or beyond where a fence may be allowed under 6.2-4.D.6. - 5.
+No stone wall shall be moved, removed or otherwise altered except for repair, except by Special Permit from the Planning Board. - 6.
+Fences, walls, structures, excavations, fill or obstructions shall be made, erected, placed or constructed within the Special Way Zone, only by Special Permit from the Planning Board, except for gates, bars or stiles designed to regulate passage for non-vehicular travel or for vehicular travel where allowed.
+However.
+Pre-existing, non-conforming constructions and clearings may be maintained, but may not be expanded.

+Fence exceptions: Where the Special Way lies within any part of a building lot that is less than one acre in area, fences may be erected within the Special Way as follows: